 How to Turn a Passive Customer Into a Promoter

 So what does it take for a customer to develop real affinity or loyalty to a business?
-They need to do at least one of these four things:
+They need to experience at least one of these four things.
+The customer needs to:

 - Love your product